ivpn/desktop-app/README.md

 <a name="about-repo"></a>
 ## About this Repo

-This is the official Git repo of the [IVPN Client UI (beta)](https://github.com/ivpn/desktop-app-ui-beta).
+This is the official Git repo of the [IVPN Client UI2](https://github.com/ivpn/desktop-app-ui2).

 <a name="installation"></a>
 ## Installation